Timor-Leste country brief

 There is room for growth in two-way merchandise trade, and the Australian Embassy in Dili has targeted initiatives in place to support Australian businesses to take advantage of investment opportunities in Timor-Leste.
 Australian businesses have found opportunities in construction, logistics, business and financial services, vocational training, consulting, tourism and security.
 Timor-Leste has had preferential duty free access and quota free access to the Australian market since July 2003.

 Australian development programs are contributing to the growth of a non-oil private sector in Timor-Leste, including through investments in health and education, governance and strengthening the business environment.
 More information is available on the development assistance page.
 Timor-Leste is the third largest participant in Australia's Seasonal Workers Program, and remittances are an increasingly significant contributor to Timor-Leste's economy.

 People to people links

 The people of Australia and Timor-Leste share deep personal connections forged through shared experiences during the Second World War, the Timorese journey to independence, and the growth of the Timorese diaspora in Australia.
-Many Australians remain actively connected to Timor-Leste through the Australia-Timor-Leste friendship group network, rotary clubs and churches.
+Many Australians remain actively connected to Timor-Leste, including through the Australia-Timor-Leste friendship group network, and community and church groups.

 Through the Australia Awards initiative, Australia provides scholarships for Timorese students, researchers and professionals to study in Australia.
 The Awards are an important part of the aid program in Timor-Leste and aim to: develop capacity and leadership skills so that individuals can contribute to development in Timor-Leste, and develop personal connections with Australia.
 Timorese nationals are eligible for long-term Awards (Australia Awards Scholarships and the Australia Awards Leadership Program) and short-term Awards (Australia Awards Fellowships).